cornell-s/ALLP/README.md

 - **Gamified Learning**: Fun challenges, quizzes, and rewards to keep users motivated while learning.
 - **Progress Tracking**: Monitor learning progress with detailed analytics and feedback on improvements.
 - **Offline Mode**: Learn on the go without the need for an internet connection.
-- **Multi-Language Support**: Supports multiple languages, including Spanish!
+- **Multi-Language Support**: Supports multiple languages, including Spanish, French, Mandarin, and Korean!

 ## Screenshots